 How Investment Banking Helped To Build America

-The 2008 a prime crap mortgage crisis it’s just one of the many crises throughout banking history.
+2008 was a prime crap mortgage crisis.
+It’s just one of the many crises throughout banking history.
 The market has crashed before and undoubtedly will crash again.
 But it’s worth remembering that investment banking, for all its flaws, helped build America.

 We can expect investment banking to play a role in every world-changing innovation in the future.
-Companies will always need large investors, and their investors will always be on the lookout for new opportunities.
+Companies will always need large investors, and their investors will always look for new opportunities.
 That’s why investment banking is here to stay.